jsalgueiro/typevera-mobile-demo/README.md

 ---

 ## 🛒 Get the Full Source Code
-Ready to skip the setup and start building?
+Ready to skip the boilerplate and start building?
 Early Bird Launch: We are offering a limited number of discounted spots for the first builders.
 Check the current availability and grab your license on our website.

 👉 **[Get Typevera Now](https://www.typevera.com/)**